-None.

-Services / Roads 8 Main Service: Water: Yes: No: Electricity: Yes: No: Gas: Yes: No: Yes: Drainage: No: For comments on non-mains services, see section 15.
+None

+Services / Roads

+8 Main Service:

+Water: Yes: ✓ No:

+Electricity: Yes: ✓ No:

+Gas: Yes: ✓ No:

+Drainage: Yes: ✓ No:

+For comments on n on-mains services, se ee section 15 5.

 8a.
-Heating: Gas fired boiler.
-9. Roads - assumed adopted (If no see section 15.
-General Remarks) Yes: No: General Condition 10.
-Essential Repairs - comments confined to defects which would materially affect the property and/or value/suitably for mortgage purposes.
+Heating:

+Gas fired boiler.

+O Doods seem ad adapted (If we are o ocation 45 Conoral Domonico)

+ed adopted (If no se

+Yes: No: :

+General Condition

+airs - comments con alue/suitably for mo ects which would materially affect oses. the

 None apparent.

+Retention: Yes: No: ✓

+Retention amount:

+11. Subsidence, Settlement and Landslip:

+The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

-Retention: No: Yes: Retention amount: 11.
-Subsidence, Settlement and Landslip: No obvious evidence of significant movement noted within the limitations of my inspection.
-12. General Condition: The property appeared to be in a condition generally consistent with its age and type.
-Legal & Other Matters 13.
-Alterations: Has the property been extended/converted/altered?
-(If yes, see section 15)
+12. General Condition:

+The property appeared to be in a condition generally consistent with its age and type.
-No:

-Address: 58 Houston Road, Bridge of Weir, Renfrewshire, PA11 3QP Date of Inspection: 8th May 2025 Ref: 1050188

-Yes:
+Some works of repair and maintenance are required and a degree of modernisation would be beneficial.

+Legal & Other Matters
-14. Tenure - assumed ownership with marketable title (If no, see section 15)

-Yes: ✓ No:
+13. Altera itions: Has the property been extended/converted/altered?
+(If yes, see section 15) Yes: No: ✓ 14.
+Tenui e - as: sumed ownership with marketable title (If no, see section 15) Yes: ✓ No: